SAP/project-sailor/docs/tutorial.rst

     indicators = equipment_set.find_common_indicators()

 To retrieve timeseries data from SAP IoT for the indicators of interest, you use the function `~sailor.assetcentral.equipment.Equipment.get_indicator_data()`.
-This retrieves data for a single equipment.
+This retrieves data for a single piece of equipment.

 .. code-block:: python

     timeseries_data = equipment_set[0].get_indicator_data('2020-05-01 00:00:00+00:00', '2021-03-01 00:00:00+00:00', indicators)

-If you leave indicator set blank, then all indicators attached to the equipment will be fetched.
+If you leave indicator set blank, then all indicators attached to the piece of equipment will be fetched.

-For retrieving timeseries data for multiple pieces of equipment it is more efficient to use the function `~sailor.assetcentral.equipment.EquipmentSet.get_indicator_data()`.
+For retrieving timeseries data for multiple pieces of equipment, it is more efficient to use the function `~sailor.assetcentral.equipment.EquipmentSet.get_indicator_data()`.
 If here the indicator set is left blank, then all indicators returned by :meth:`~sailor.assetcentral.equipment.EquipmentSet.find_common_indicators()` are queried.

 .. code-block:: python